perchrh/aws-s3-demo/README.md

 Note that you can put separators like '/' in a key to group keys, similar to a folder structure on a PC.
 For more information about objects, including metadata (S3-provided and user-provided), see http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html

 A bucket is located in a geographical **region**.
-There are mechanisms to mirror buckets to other regions and so.
+There are mechanisms to mirror buckets to other regions and so (Cross region replication).
 A region is for example EU (Frankfurt).
 When you put data in a bucket, you are guaranteed that Amazon will not store the data elsewhere than the bucket's region, if you do not explicitly enable mirroring or similar features.